ELD Data Transfer Malfunction — Device Cannot Perform Required Record Transfer

 Common Symptoms

-• ELD malfunction indicator
+• ELD data transfer malfunction or diagnostic indicator appears on the device

 Possible Causes